 Young Pedestrians Need Drivers to be Vigilant

 Hundreds of children are killed in car accidents every year in the United States.
 A significant percentage of them are pedestrians.
+If you or a loved one has been affected by such a tragedy, it may be wise to consult with a pedestrian accident lawyer for guidance.
 Consider the following data from the National Highway Traffic Safety Administration for the year 2015:

 |Age group (years)||Number killed in vehicle crashes||Number who were pedestrians||Percentage who were pedestrians|